tapfortap/Documentation/FAQ.md

 ### Do you support tablets?
 What about tablet only apps?

-Our ad units work for mobile apps viewed on a tablet device, however, we are not fully optimized, so we will show a single centralized banner.
-The look isn't ideal.
-We are working on this component and will let you know as soon as it's ready.
-Tap for Tap does not support tablet only apps.
-We are hoping to integrate this feature down the road.
+Yes, our ad unit’s work for mobile apps viewed on a tablet device.
+Interstitials look great and they have the best eCPM out of all ad units so we recommend that you use them.
+Banners will still look small and the look isn't ideal.
+We are working on adding banners sizes that fit on tablets this component and it will be release in V3.1 will let you know as soon as it's ready.

 ### What are the different banner sizes?
 Where can I select these?

-We offer a banner (320x50), interstitial (300x250) and an app wall.
+We offer a banner (640x100), interstitial (640x960 Portrait and 960x640 Landscape) and an app wall.
 More information about these ad units can be found here.
-For custom uploaded banners, we require 2x bigger dimensions to compensate for retina display, so 320x50 becomes 640x100 and 300x250 becomes 600x500.

 ### Are you able to integrate with other ad mediation layers (I.E Admob/iAds)?